Skip to content

 When DomainDash detects a confirmed problem with one of your sites, it sends you a notification.
 Depending on your plan, you can receive these by email, SMS, Slack, or any combination of the three.
 Email is available on every plan, including Free.
 Slack is available on Starter plans and above.
 SMS is available on Pro and Business.

 For setting up Slack, see Slack notifications.
-The rest of this page covers email and SMS.
+For SMS, see SMS notifications.
+The rest of this page covers how each notification type works and what to expect.

 Urgent alerts are sent to every member of your team, so nobody misses a critical outage.
 The daily digest groups lower-severity issues into a single email so you're not overwhelmed with individual notifications for things that aren't immediately urgent.